 3. Tips for Enhancing Safety Communication

 Having a good understanding of the different types of safety communication that is used in the facility is important.
 Once you know how your facility communicates in this area, you can take some steps to actually make improvements to them.

 The following are some key tips that can help your facility to operate in a safer and more efficient way:

-- Standardize – One problem many facilities run into is that they have different standards for communication in each part of the facility.
-For example, one department may use red floor marking tape (which you can find here) to indicate that a fire extinguisher is nearby.
+Standardize – One problem many facilities run into is that they have different standards for communication in each part of the facility.
+For example, one department may use red floor marking tape to indicate that a fire extinguisher is nearby.
 Another may use this color to indicate a specific hazard.
 This can, obviously, cause confusion.
 Getting everyone to follow one set standard whenever possible is very important.

 4. Always Look for Improvement Opportunities

 To wrap this up, it is important to understand that enhanced safety communication is not an end result of a specific change.
 It is an ongoing process that really will never end.
 You should always be on the lookout for ways you can improve the safety of your facility, especially when it comes to the type of communication that is used.

 Sometimes you may be able to make large improvements, and other times they will be small.
 The important thing is that you keep on working hard to find those areas where improvement will be possible.
 In the end, it will result in a much safety workplace for everyone.